AbishekSA/Certifications/README.md

 # Certifications
-This Repository contains my certifications and specializations
+This Repository contains my certifications in case if I lost them.